mjeanmar/mdi-basic-training/_docs/mdi-apps/00_index.md

 ## {{ page.title }}

-You now have the basic tools and skills in place to begin to work with MDI Stage 1 Apps, where an **app** is a single R Shiny web application for interactive data analysis.
+You now have the tools and skills in place to begin to work with MDI Stage 1 Apps, where an **app** is a single R Shiny web application for interactive data analysis.